We ask you, humbly, to help us.

 ||"Happy Halloween" describes how some youths visited a haunted house

 on Halloween.
 They met an evil Witch, and narrowly missed being captured by some rather

 scary individuals.
 Timmy was accidentally killed in an unrelated car accident, and went

-directly to Hell where he will exist for eternity, being continuously tormented.
+directly to Hell where he will exist for eternity, being continuously tortured.
 His

 ||In ancient times, animals were sacrificed during Samhain.
 There is an element of